Forex Web Trading Platforms: Pros and Cons

 Web trading platforms might cause browser crashes and delayed execution.

-Browser clog ups – When you trade, you have to check different financial websites continuously because the markets are heavily affected by the economical and political events and they could change in an instant.
+Browser clog ups – When you trade, you have to check different financial websites continuously because the markets are heavily affected by the economic and political events and they could change in an instant.
 But when you are using web platforms you cannot open many web pages at the same time and this sucks up your resources.
-Apart from delayed executions you might even experience browser crashes.
+Apart from delayed executions, you might even experience browser crashes.

-Limited features – Although the web platforms have been improved during time, they have a lot less features and indicators than the desktop downloadable platforms, which might affect your analysis for worse and, therefore, your trading.
-Right now I have in front of me the web trader platform of FxPro which is a reputable name in the industry, but there is no signals section, no advanced charts... and not even a news feed.
+Limited features – Although the web platforms have been improved over time, they have a lot fewer features and indicators than the desktop downloadable platforms, which might affect your analysis for worse and, therefore, your trading.
+Right now I have in front of me the web trader platform of FxPro which is a reputable name in the industry, but there is no signals section, no advanced charts… and not even a news feed.
 I don´t really use these features but many traders do so it´s an impairment for them when they use this platform.

 No flexibility – We wrote above that one of the upsides of the web platforms is the ability to customize your charts, but the inability to customize the platform as a whole is definitely a disadvantage.
 You cannot change the sections of the platform or move them around.
 I am used to having my trading station set with my indicators and most of the other features at the bottom of the platform, but I cannot rearrange all the different sections of the web platforms, and this is definitely a downside for me.

 No multiple charts – While a handful of them offer the option to open have up to four charts open at the same time, the rest of web platforms only allow one chart at a time.
 That´s not suitable for me at all since I like to keep the charts of 7-8 different currencies open continuously, so I can be updated with the price action of the major pairs all the time.